divviup/janus/docs/DATA_MODEL.md

 ### Aggregation job stepping

 The aggregation job driver steps aggregation jobs.
-Only `InProgress` aggregation jobs are stepped.
+Only `Active` aggregation jobs are stepped.

 Stepping an aggregation job updates the report aggregations with the stepped